Senecio Serpens [sen-NEESH-shee-oh, SUR-penz], is a succulent ground cover native of South Africa and a member of the Asteraceae family.

 Bluechalk Stick Plant Pests or Diseases

-As with all succulents, when well cared for, Blue Chalksticks does not tend to experience diseases or pests.
+When well cared for, Blue Chalksticks do not tend to experience diseases or pests.

-If overwatered or kept in a setting with too little sunlight or poor air circulation, bacterial and fungal rots may result.
+If overwatered (notice any dropping leaves) or kept in a setting with too little sunlight or poor air circulation, bacterial and fungal rots such as root rot may occur.

 When grown indoors, Blue Chalksticks may exhibit rotting or drooping leaves.